-Preheat oven to 375.
+Preheat oven to 375 degrees.
 Combine flour, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Dredge rabbit or chicken in flour mixture, coating all sides.
 Shake off excess.

 Melt 2 tablespoons butter with the oil in a heavy-bottomed pan over medium-high heat.
 Add meat pieces.
 (Work in batches if necessary.)
 Cook until dark golden brown, 2 to 3 minutes per side.
 Transfer to a plate.

 Reduce heat to medium, and add garlic and ramp bulbs.
 Cook, stirring, until translucent and soft, about 5 minutes.